 The first steel column for Boeing's Charleston, S.C., 787 final assembly line has been erected on a construction site next door to where the company makes and assembles composite fuselage sections for the new jet.
 The 1.2 million-sq.-ft. building is expected to open in July 2011.
 The first production aircraft is to roll out in the first quarter 2012.
 Boeing says 90% of the plant's contract dollars are going to South Carolina companies.
 Boeing also plans to refurbish parts of its ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Construction Begins On 787 South Carolina Assembly Line".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Construction Begins On 787 South Carolina Assembly Line".